Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 Food sensitivity testing and treatment

-State of the art testing alongside symptoms and a food diary can help determine the foods a person is reacting to.
+State-of-the-art testing alongside symptoms and a food diary can help determine the foods a person is reacting to.
 Comprehensive assessment involves looking at the types of food reactions to determine if a food reaction is an allergy, intolerance or sensitivity.

 What is the difference between food allergies, intolerances and sensitivities?